mjstraughan/CubingHistory/docs/BlindfoldSolving/BlindfoldSolvingOrigins.md

 ### Hao Cheng, Chris Hardwick, and Daniel Beyer

 Following Pochmann’s developments of direct solving pieces, blindfold solvers naturally progressed to direct solving two or more pieces at a time.
 The idea could already be seen in Pochmann’s use of freestyle 3-cycles in solving the Megaminx, and his subsequent mention of its possible application to 3x3x3 blindfold solving.
 The use of 3-cycles could also be seen in Chris Hardwick’s big cube blindfold solves [35].
 However, for 3x3x3 applications, it wasn’t until around 2006 that the idea received development.
 In March 2006, 程浩 (Hao Cheng) proposed to the MF8 message board the use of 3-cycles for corners and edges to solve two pieces at a time [36].
 Starting around 2007, Hardwick began suggesting that the use of freestyle 3-cycles may have potential when used in 3x3x3 blindfold solving [37].
 From around 2008 to 2009 Hardwick and Daniel Beyer developed a complete 3-cycle method for 3x3x3 blindfold solving called BH [38, 39].
-The developments by Cheng, Hardwick, and Beyer, laid the foundations for the umbrella method of freestyle blindfold solving.
+The developments by Cheng, Hardwick, and Beyer laid the foundations for the umbrella method of freestyle blindfold solving.

 <ImageCollage
 images={[